Hodobox/autodragonsweeper/docs/README.md

 </table>

-- Analogously we can do the same thing from below: if a tile has attack number A, and the sum of the maximum possible powers of all neighbors except one is M, then the last unaccounted-for neighbor;s power is at least A-M
+- Analogously we can do the same thing from below: if a tile has attack number A, and the sum of the maximum possible powers of all neighbors except one is M, then the last unaccounted-for neighbor's power is at least A-M

 <table width="100%">
   <tr>